 The Best Student Paper Award is given for the best student paper published in the freshwater sciences in the year preceding the conference by a New Zealand student or a student studying or working in New Zealand.

-This award will compliment the best oral and poster presentation awards given out annually at the NZFSS conference and highlight the importance of communicating science by publishing in peer-reviewed scientific journals.
+This award will complement the best oral and poster presentation awards given out annually at the NZFSS conference and highlight the importance of communicating science by publishing in peer-reviewed scientific journals.

 Students wishing to be considered for this award must meet the following criteria:

 - The student must be the first author of the publication.
 If the paper is co-authored, written confirmation from the student’s supervisor that the paper is the student’s own work may be required.

 - The student must be a current member of the New Zealand Freshwater Sciences Society.

 - The student must be currently registered as a student or have graduated within the last two years.
 The paper must be on research completed while they were a student as part of their postgraduate qualification (generally, BSc(Hons), MSc or PhD).

 Students can apply by submitting their paper as an email attachment (PDF preferred) to the secretary/treasurer by 30 September each year.
 Applications should also include a brief summary of each author’s contribution to the research, following the roles set out by CRediT.

 For example, Ash: Data curation, Formal Analysis, Visualization, Writing- Original draft preparation.
 Birch: Conceptualization, Methodology, Software, Supervision.
 Cedar: Writing- Reviewing and Editing, Supervision.

 - The Awards committee nominated by the NZFSS Executive will review all publications.